coinsolidation/App/README.md

 Ready to use application "COINsolidation CUAG" for android inside directory coinsolidation/App/COINsolidationCUAG, just download in your smartphone, double click for install and ready to use.

-PEX - Personal Exchange eXtension April, 30 2021.
+PEX - Personal Exchange eXtension - Ready to use.

 Support